Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 * For example, `dialogue_root` inherit from `dialogue_state` and overwrites `nlu` and `nlg`:
     * for `nlu`, it invokes intent classification because it needs to decide what's the intent of the user (test drive vs order a tesla).
     * for `nlg`, it just has a general fall-back response in case the system can't handle user's ask.
 * **New Syntax**: `visitor` is the walker that is "visiting" the node.
 And through `visitor.*`, the node abilities can access and update the context of the walker.
-In this case, the node abilities are updating the `response` variable in the walker's context so that the walker can return the response to its caller, as well as the `predicted_intent` variable that will be used for graph traversal.
+In this case, the node abilities are updating the `response` variable in the walker's context so that the walker can return the response to its caller, as well as the `wlk_ctx` variable that will contain various walker context as the walker traverse the graph.
+    * the `init_wlk_ctx` ability initializes the `wlk_ctx` variable for each new question.

-In this new node architecture, each dialogue state will have its own node type, specifying their state-specific logic in `nlu` and `nlg`.
+In this new node architecture, each dialogue state will have its own node type, specifying their state-specific logic in `nlu`, `nlg` and `process`.
 Let's take a look!

 ```js